-Determine the size of your watering can based on your child's age and goals.
-Keep in mind, the bigger the watering can, the heavier it will be when full.
-The Gowi Watering Can and the Kinderific Gardening Set and Watering Can are the smallest among the competition, whereas the Novelty Gnome Watering Can is one of the largest.
+A few factors, such as your child's age and goals, will help determine which watering can size works best for your tiny gardener.
+Remember that the bigger the kids' watering can, the heavier it will be to carry when full of water.
+The Kinderific Gardening Set and Watering Can is petite compared to the competition, whereas the Novelty Gnome Watering Can is one of the largest.

-A watering can typically sports a spout or rosette sprinkler end.
-If you are watering delicate flowers or seedlings, the rosette sprinkler end is best because it offers a gentler shower, which is less likely to snap stems.
-Most of the products in our review feature this end, including the Melissa and Doug Pretty Petals Watering Can and the Gowi Watering Can.
+Typically, watering cans have a spout or rosette sprinkler end.
+If you are watering delicate flowers or seedlings, the rosette sprinkler end is best because it offers a gentler shower and is less likely to snap stems.
+Most of the products in our roundup feature this end, including the Melissa and Doug Pretty Petals Watering Can.
 However, a watering can with a slender, long spout produces a steady stream, which is best for reaching plant roots or hanging pots.
-The Melissa and Doug Chameleon Watering Can, Cado Elephant Watering Can, and the Novelty Gnome Watering Can fit this profile.
+The Melissa and Doug Chameleon Watering Can, Elephant Watering Can, and the Novelty Gnome Watering Can fit this profile.